shamitv/TSP_Java/README.md

 ## Approach

-This is a naive implementation
+This is a naive implementation that tries to evaluate all possible paths.  https://github.com/shamitv/TSP_Java/blob/6aeb5c78f0f3c31054ae162f68bef94bfb0b08aa/src/in/shamit/learn/tsp/Traverse.java#L15

+This amounts to evluation of 350 Trillion possible paths for 17 fully-connecteed vertices.

 ## Dataset